austinrivas/grav-nginx-docker-bootstrap/README.md

 ## Plugins | [Registry](https://getgrav.org/downloads/plugins)

-Grav provides a plugin system that is available by calling the `docker-compose exec nginx-php-grav php bin/gpm install <plugin-name>` command.
+Grav provides a plugin system that is available by executing the `docker-compose exec nginx-php-grav php bin/gpm install <plugin-name>` command.

 Plugins are stored in the [grav/user/plugins](grav/user/plugins) directory.